 Cat bites usually happens when cat owners are bitten by their pets usually during playing especially when the cat is agitated and aggressive.
-Even when the cat is immunized, the wound should be checked for infection.
-Cats have long fangs and their bites are deep and susceptible to infections.
+Generally, even when the cat is immunized, the wound should be checked for infection.
+In addition, cats have long fangs and their bites are deep and susceptible to infections.

 Unvaccinated cats infected with diseases can transmit it through bites.
-The saliva of cats has plenty of bacteria which can enter the wound and result to infections.
+Generally, the saliva of cats has plenty of bacteria which can enter the wound and result to infections.

 Risk factors of a cat bite includes rabies and tetanus caused by bacteria in dirt and animal feces.
 The most common organism found in infected bites includes Pasteurella multocida, streptococcus pyogenes, staphylococcus aureus, Bacteriodes and Moraxella.
-These bacteria can cause infections such as cellulitis and necrotizing fasciitis or spreading of infection in the soft tissues such as the muscles.
+In addition, these bacteria can cause infections such as cellulitis and necrotizing fasciitis or spreading of infection in the soft tissues such as the muscles.